Lee Hong-chi

 Lee Hong-chi (李鴻其 (Lí Hông-kî, Lǐ Hóngqí); born 10 May 1990) is a Taiwanese actor.
 He is best known for starring in the 2015 film Thanatos, Drunk, for which he was named Best New Performer at the 52nd Golden Horse Awards.
+In 2023, he won Lion of the Future Award at the 80th Venice International Film Festival for his film directorial debut, Love Is a Gun.

-Early life
+Early life and education

 Lee was born in Jinshan District, New Taipei.
 He was educated at the Taipei Hwa Kang Arts School and at the Chinese Culture University.